 Takeaways

-Predicting where the stock market is heading has long been the holy grail for new investors and seasoned professionals.
-Stock markets oscillate based on industry, geographic, international, and political variables.
+Predicting where the stock market is heading has long been the holy grail for both new investors and seasoned professionals.
+Markets continuously oscillate based on industry, geographic, international, and political variables.
+Stock indexes, like the S&P 500 or Dow Jones, grow during a bull market and contract during a bear market.

-What is known to investors is that stock indexes, like the S&P 500 or Dow Jones, grow during bull markets and contract during bear markets.
-The good news is that you can make money in both markets, and long-term investors remain virtually agonist to which one the economy is experiencing.
+The good news is that you can make money in both markets, and long-term investors remain virtually agnostic to which market the economy is experiencing.

 Bear markets are notorious for causing panic selling.
 Investors start to see a decline in their portfolios and feel the need to stymie their losses.
 As a result, they sell investments and convert them into cash.
 Other investors notice this trend, and the pattern continues.
 Bear markets, however, tend to last shorter than bull markets.